Royal Society for Public Health: Qualifications

-Recognised and regulated to award accredited qualifications by the Office of the Qualifications and Examinations Regulator (Ofqual), Qualifications Wales and the Council for the Curriculum, Examinations and Assessment (CCEA), RSPH is widely acknowledged for its high level of quality assurance, stability, experience and expertise.
+Recognised and regulated to award accredited qualifications by the Office of the Qualifications and Examinations Regulator (Ofqual), Qualifications Wales and the Council for the Curriculum, Examinations and Assessment (CCEA).

 Conferences and training

 RSPH hosts an annual programme of conferences, webinars, events and training in subjects including water hygiene, infection control, food safety and mental wellbeing.
 RSPH also runs a two-week intensive preparation course for the Faculty of Occupational Medicine's Diploma exam.

 Accreditation

 RSPH has been running accreditation services continuously since 1904, endorsing products, services and more recently campaigns, which contribute to improvements in hygiene, public health and safety.

 It has three accreditation services: one for campaigns, one for training programmes and one for university modules, which are either in-house or provided by third sector organisations.
 The common theme is maintaining high standards of hygiene, public health and safety.

 Campaigning

 Public health encompasses all aspects of health protection and health promotion and this is reflected throughout RSPH's projects, policy work, reports and campaigns.

-RSPH is dedicated to raising awareness of issues that affect the public's health and, through high-profile campaigns, it draws attention to particular issues, calling a wide range of organisations, local authorities and government to make changes that will improve health and wellbeing for all.